-- To develop enjoyment and interest in learning about the past, which informs children's understanding and awareness of the world around them. - To develop an understanding of society and our place within it, so that children acquire a sense of their cultural heritage. - To develop an understanding of chronology so that children are aware of Britain's coherent, chronological narrative. - To recognise the role of individuals and events in shaping modern society. - To gain the skills needed to investigate and interpret different versions of past events. - To study historical evidence and to ask perceptive questions about the past. - To develop the ability to communicate historical knowledge and understanding using a variety of techniques. - To encourage children to understand and respect other people, their beliefs, thoughts, values and experiences. - To develop a knowledge and understanding of historical development in the wider world.
+- To develop enjoyment and interest in learning about the past, which informs children's understanding and awareness of the world around them. - To develop an understanding of society and our place within it, so that children acquire a sense of their cultural heritage. - To develop an understanding of chronology so that children are aware of both Britain's and the wider world's chronological narrative. - To recognise the role of individuals and events in shaping modern society. - To gain the skills needed to investigate and interpret different versions of past events. - To study historical evidence and to ask perceptive questions about the past. - To develop the ability to communicate historical knowledge and understanding using a variety of techniques. - To encourage children to understand and respect other people, their beliefs, thoughts, values and experiences. - To develop a knowledge and understanding of historical development in the wider world.